AstarNetwork/astar-docs/docs/builder-guides/astar_features/run_local_network.md

 ## What is a local Astar blockchain

-A local Astar blockchain is a **single-node network** running on your local device which can simulate the on-chain environment of Astar Network and be used for local testing without needing any network connections.
+A local Astar blockchain is a **single-node network** running on your local device which can simulate the on-chain environment of Astar Network.
+It's essential for developers because it allows local testing without needing a network connections.
 You can set up a local blockchain by downloading the latest Astar collator node code from [Github](https://github.com/AstarNetwork/Astar) and building from source, or directly run the binary built for your environment.

 :::info
 Running a local blockchain is common for smart contract development and testing.